oracle/oracle-database-operator/docs/sharding/provisioning/user-defined-sharding/udsharding_provisioning_by_cloning_db_gold_image_in_same_ad.md

     kubectl get pv -n shns
     ```

-2. This example uses `udsharding_shard_prov_clone.yaml` to provision an Oracle Globally Distributed Database topology using Oracle Sharding controller with:
+2. This example uses `udsharding_shard_prov_clone.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
+* Three sharding Pods: `shard1`, `shard2` and `shard3`
 * One Catalog Pod: `catalog`
 * Namespace: `shns`
 * Database Cloning from the Database Gold Image present in Persistent Volume having OCID: `ocid1.volume.oc1.phx.abyhqljr3z3w72t6ay5eud7d5w3kdfhktfp6gwb6euy5tzwfaxgmbvwqlvsq`
-* User-Defined Sharding is specified using `shardingType: USER`
+* User Defined Sharding is specified using `shardingType: USER`

 NOTE: In this case, the Persistent Volume with DB Gold Image was provisioned in the Availability Domain `PHX-AD-1`.
 The Shards and Catalog will be provisioned in the same Availability Domain `PHX-AD-1` by cloning the database.